vecorel/cli/README.md

 # fiboa CLI

-CLI tools such as validation and file format conversion for fiboa.
+In order to make working with fiboa easier we have developed command-line interface (CLI) tools such as validation and file format conversion.
+You can find instuctions how to get started below.

 ## Installation

-You need **Python 3.9+** installed.
+You will need to have **Python 3.9** or any later version installed.
 Run `pip install fiboa-cli` to install the validator.

 To install additional dependencies for specific [converters](#converter-for-existing-datasets),